 They may not be ready for you today, but that doesn’t mean they won’t need a service like yours in the future.
 Always keep the lines of communication open with present and past customers by inviting them to sign up for your newsletter.
 It could be a well-written article or feature update that passively triggers their interest in the future.

 If you do not have a marketing team to do this, some salespeople have a bank of ‘tickle emails’ that they send out to their contacts on a regular basis.
 We’ve added our highest converting tickle email templates as a bonus download at the end of this post!

 5. Recognize the sales loop

-Remember, it’s far easier to retain the customer then look for a new one.
+Remember, it’s far easier to retain the customer than look for a new one.
 In fact, they say a prospect needs on average, 14 touches before a sale is made.
-Ensure your customers continue to buy with an after-sale follow up.
+Ensure your customers continue to buy with an after-sale follow-up.
 Too many salespeople never get this part right and move on after the sale is done.
 By servicing existing clients you are working towards future sales and repeat business, even if it will take some time to get a sale again.

 Set yourself a reminder to re-engage with a customer, in 6-12 months, or whatever the length of your buying cycle.
 Most customers will appreciate the interest and will be only too happy to engage.
 With OnePageCRM, you’re prompted to set a Next Action on completing sales tasks, so you never drop the ball on a potential sale.